 - pigeon brand disposable nursing pads

 - ChuChuBaby brand nursing pads

-This is a very popular store for moms and moms-to-be in Japan.
+This is a very popular store for parents and parents-to-be in Japan.
 One weekday evening after an appointment with the obstetrician, my husband and I decided to visit one of their locations.
 We were aimlessly browsing around when an employee came up to us and asked if we wanted to sign up for a point card for free.
 Signing up took more time than at Babies R Us but we got much more for free.
-I think the diaper samples alone should get us through about 4 days after the baby comes!
+I think the diaper samples alone should get us through a few days after the baby comes!

-- A box of Morinaga brand caffeineless powdered Matcha latte sticks (12 sticks)
+- A box of Morinaga brand non-caffeine powdered Matcha latte sticks (12 sticks)

 - Two packs of moony newborn diapers (24 diapers in each pack)